jadc/notes/chem/20ib/unit1.md

 * Fill the orbitals with ~~dots/electrons~~ equal to the ~~number of valence electrons~~ that element has. (ones place of column #)
   * Draw ~~one dot in each orbital first~~, going ~~clockwise or counterclockwise~~ over each one
   * If ~~every orbital has a dot~~ and you still have more valence electrons, then ~~start pairing~~ them up.
-		* Alternatively, instead of two dots you may draw a line.
-Means the same thing.
+    * Alternatively, instead of drawing the two dots for lone pairs, you may draw a line.
+This only applies to lone pairs though, and not two bonding electrons. (which also appear as two dots)
 ### Example
 ![](images/unit1/lewis-atoms.jpg)